randylubin/Story-Synth/README.md

 npm install
 ```

 Then set up a free Firebase project, which will give you an API key.
-You can follow steps one and two of [the offical guide](https://firebase.google.com/docs/web/setup#create-firebase-project)
+You can follow steps one and two of [the offical guide](https://firebase.google.com/docs/web/setup#create-firebase-project):

+1. Create a new project
+2. Register your app with firebase

+Also – install the [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) tool if you haven't yet.

 Some potentially non-obvious steps are:

-- Make sure you have the Firebase CLI tool installed
 - Set up both a "firestore database" and a "realtime database" via the Firebase console in order for a DatabaseURL to appear in your config
 - Configure security rules for each database.
 Firestore needs read and write both set to "if request.auth != null;" while Realtime only needs read set to "true"